 America’s Patchwork Approach to Regulating Child Marriage

 There are embarrassingly only four states that have entirely outlawed this despicable practice, and these reforms have only occurred in the last three years.
 The other 46 states all allow for minors to be married under a host of different statutes.
 These exceptions are deliberately designed to enable statutory offenders and sexual predators to avoid prosecution.
+Still, brave advocates have made progress in recent years to increase minimum marital ages and enact more robust protections against abuse.

 Child Marriage is a Legal System Built On Deception